connexcs/docs/docs/setup/settings/servers.md

 !!! warning "Impact to Services"
     These actions occur real time and performing any of them could affect services.
 We recommend that you avoid using them unless the results are understood.

-## Clusters
-To create a Clusters, click the **`Cluster`** button, then click **`+`** to name and create a cluster.
-When a new server is deployed, there will be an option to select one of the clusters.

-## RTP Servers
-RTP Servers handle streaming media.
-To view RTP Servers in your system:

-1. Click the **`RTP Servers`** button.
-2. A list of your current RTP servers will appear, with columns for IP address, aliases, and zones.
-3. The **`Refresh`** button will reload the page to show the most current changes, if any.

 ## Server Reactivation

 !!! warning